-Family and partners in care who are have a negative impact on the patient's or other patients' health and well-being may be asked to postpone their visit or leave the room/area.
-This occurs in discussion with the patient, their family/partners in care and the care team.
+Family and friends who are have a negative impact on the patients'/residents' or other patients'/residents' health and well-being may be asked to postpone their visit or leave the room/area.
+This occurs in discussion with the patient/resident, their family/partners in care and the care team.

 Disruptive behavior or unsafe practices are not tolerated.
-This includes but is not limited to: alcohol or illicit drug use; foul language; aggressive or disrespectful behavior to the patient care team, patients or other family members; or property etc.
+This includes but is not limited to: alcohol or illicit drug use; foul language; aggressive or disrespectful behavior to the care team, patients/residents or other family members, or property etc.